 Frequently Asked Questions (FAQs)

-The biologics outsourcing services market is projected to reach a total market size of US$26.186 billion by 2026.
+The biologics outsourcing services market is expected to reach a total market size of US$35.89 billion by 2030.

 North America is expected to hold a significant share of the biologic outsourcing market owing to a huge investment, wide population, and low-cost drug manufacturing.